The Stopping Distance Of A Car In Winter

 One of the biggest problems facing road users is the change in stopping distance.
 You’ll be used to how long it takes for your car to stop in normal conditions, but when winter strikes everything you know goes out the window.

 There are a few different reasons why it will take your car longer to stop during winter.
 While they might not all happen at the same time, there’s a good chance you’ll run into one of them when driving in Ireland.
-Our weather is fun like that.

 Stopping Distance In Wet Conditions